About the Program

 - Weekly journals and legal research/writing project.

 - Students receive a $2500 stipend and three hours of academic credit (tuition-free).

 - All 1Ls who are in good academic standing, with a GPA of 2.5 or above, are eligible to apply.

-- Fellows must complete a minimum of 35 hours per week over the course of 8 weeks.
+- Fellows must complete a minimum of 35 hours of work per week over the course of 8 weeks.

 - Students who have already secured an internship at a local non-profit or government agency are eligible to apply.
-Otherwise, HOPE will match fellows with South Florida agencies such as: Legal Services of Greater Miami, Miami-Dade Public Defender's Office, Dade Legal Aid, Americans for Immigrant Justice, and Catholic Charities, among others.
+Otherwise, HOPE will match fellows with South Florida agencies such as: Legal Services of Greater Miami, Miami-Dade Public Defender's Office, Dade Legal Aid, and Catholic Charities Legal Services, among others.

-Click here to submit an online application.
-Deadline to apply is February 17th at 12:00 noon.
-Interviews will take place in late February and early March decisions will be made by March 10th.
+The application deadline is Monday, February 14, 2022 at 12:00 noon.
+Interviews will take place in late February and early March.
+Selections will be made by mid-March.
 For more information, email email@example.com.

 "My experiences growing up in post-apartheid South Africa inspired me to pursue a legal education with a focus on public interest law.
 Continuing racial and economic disparity in South Africa and here in the U.S.. motivated me to serve low-income communities and advocate on behalf of underrepresented populations that lack meaningful access to the justice system.
 The SPIF program granted me the opportunity to challenge institutions of mass incarceration, generational poverty, and disenfranchisement."